-Questionable website selling T-shirts ‘honoring’ fallen STL firefighter removed - NewsBreak
+Questionable website selling t-shirts ‘honoring’ fallen STL firefighter removed - NewsBreak

 ST. LOUIS – The recent tragedy involving the death of St. Louis City firefighter Benjamin Polson resulted in support coming in many ways.
 It now appears someone is trying to use his death for financial gain.

 “I can tell you with 100% sincerity that we have never had a Justin Jensen employed with the city of Clayton Fire Department,” said Capt.
-Ryan Harrell, Clayton Fire Department public information officer.Top story: Elusive witness admits she lied about 1996 St. Louis murder case
+Ryan Harrell, Clayton Fire Department public information officer.Top Story: How much rain, snow can we expect in STL area over the next two days?

 Harrell is sickened by the post and wants everyone to know his department has nothing to do with it.